Stability is everything and more

 MemTest86

-An example of an error in MemTest86.
+An example of error in MemTest86.
 The red lines show the faulty addresses in the RAM modules.

 Prime95